andreiw/UefiToolsPkg/Library/StdLibInteractiveIO/README.md

 - Fix `IIO_Write` incorrectly treating CharLen as signed size, leading to crashes and unpredictable behavior on writes of binary data through IIO.
 - Fix `IIO_Write` to allow printing wide NULs.
+- Drop UTF8 support entirely.
+"POSIX" side is taken to be single-byte only.
+This may seem like loss of functionality, but in practice it will make, when combined with special "narrow" stdin/stdout variants and redirection, the UNIX tools work as expected on binary data (without corrupting it).

 It seem InteractiveIO is its own ad-hoc, and very buggy implementation of a line discipline.
 That seems like a mistake.
+Many issues exist because I/O is done through the UEFI Shell and that expects UTF16-coded data (the weird Shell 'narrow' `|a` `<a` and `>a` are just broken as they expect _printable_ NUL-terminated UTF16).